-Hepatitis C can infect people of all ages, from infancy to elder years.
-Early diagnosis and treatment of Hepatitis C can help prevent life-threatening liver damage, cirrhosis, and even liver cancer.
+Hepatitis C can infect people of all ages.
+Early diagnosis and treatment of Hepatitis C can help prevent life-threatening liver damage, cirrhosis, and liver cancer.
 Most people don't know they are infected and can live decades without symptoms.

 All services are confidential for all patients.
 Adolescents can receive HIV testing without parental notification or consent.
 Some sites offer anonymous testing which uses unique identifier instead of the person's name.